turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 3,tire
 ```

-We should be able to handle duplicate data in fields without overwriting
-things, so two of the names are identical with different IDs.

 ### Writing a Failing Test

 We want to tell the database where to find the CSV file, but it would also be